 P0014

-This fault condition is determined once it repeatedly occurs when your ECU is commanding exhaust camshaft phasing, whether it’s advance or retard.
+This fault condition is determined once it repeatedly occurs when your ECU is commanding exhaust camshaft phasing, whether it’s advanced or retard.
 Advance or retard refers to how far your camshaft is rotated clockwise or counter-clockwise respective to its basic ‘zero’ position.

 It’s important to note that over-advancing doesn’t mean that your camshaft is broken or phased beyond limits.
 It means that your camshaft phasing is beyond the range of value attributed to different operating conditions that are pre-defined in the ECU.
 So if your ECU is expecting to see 5 to 10 degrees of advance, and it’s actually reading 15 degrees, it determines that the camshaft is over-advanced.